 Pros

-• +Best flavor of any freeze-dried meal we tested
+• +Best flavor of any freeze-dried meal in this lineup

 • +Highest protein at 38 grams per pouch for recovery